White House faces bipartisan backlash on Haitian migrants

 Republicans, meanwhile, stepped up their continued criticism of Biden’s approach to the border, with 26 Republican governors calling on the president to change his border policies.

-“A crisis that began at the southern border now extends beyond to every state and requires immediate action before the situation worsens," they said.
+“A crisis that began at the southern border now extends beyond to every state and requires immediate action before the situation worsens," they said in a statement.

 Credit: Felix Marquez